equal8888/JSONtool/readme.md

 # JSONTool...
-I guess 🤔 It's not a real Website or tool 😔
+I guess 🤔 but It's not a tool 😔

 Again having hard time naming my projects. 😄